JanMeckelholt/do-nothing-game/README.md

 ## Use of Nodejs and Websockets - without socket.io

-This implementation shows the use of nodejs express und websockets.
+This implementation shows the use of nodejs, express and websockets.

 The client-server interaction only uses plain websockets.
 No socket.io or similar.